 The chairperson must make sure all councillors can exercise their right to participate in the meeting.
 The chairperson should stop any disruptive behaviour or unsuitable meeting conduct from councillors straight away.
 If a councillor starts to be disruptive, the chairperson can keep the meeting on track by using a calm tone of voice and directing the meeting back to the purpose of the discussion.

 The chairperson can suggest taking a break if it could help stop a meeting from becoming disruptive.
-Most standing orders allow the chairperson to adjourn the meeting for up to 15 minutes if there is disorder from councillors.
 The chairperson can do this by formally stating that the meeting is adjourned and physically getting out of their chair.
 When the meeting restarts, councillors must then decide whether to proceed with business or postpone the discussion to a later meeting.

 If an individual councillor is being disruptive, the chairperson can make an order that the councillor is demonstrating unsuitable meeting conduct and is reprimanded, that they must leave the meeting or be removed if they do not leave.

 The meeting procedures and standing orders provide the rules and directions which guide meeting procedure and debates to which the chairperson is responsible for applying at meetings.
 Councillors must respect the chairperson’s directions when they are undertaking the presiding member role.

 Minutes are the official record of discussions and the decisions made at local government meetings.
 As a legal record and a public document, they are some of the most important records of a local government.